-For more information about options on this screen, see Database Connection Details in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility.
+Database Connection Details in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility has additional details about options on this screen.

-3.1.3.4 Specifying a Custom Prefix and Selecting Schemas
+Specifying a Custom Prefix and Selecting Schemas

 On the Select Components screen, enter a custom prefix you want to use for your schemas, then select AS Common Schemas.